 GERM-161 Oral Proficiency: Issues and Trends

 This three-credit Level IV course aims to develop the advanced literacy abilities of summarizing, interpreting and questioning, and presenting and substantiating arguments in professional and academic settings, primarily in speaking but also in writing, through the in-depth exploration of current political, social, and cultural issues in Germany as they are portrayed and discussed in major media outlets.
-This semester the course will focus on the following three contemporary issues (there might be adjustments):
+This semester the course will focus on the following three contemporary issues (with possible adjustments):

 - Nationale Identität und Fußballpatriotismus: Redefinition of national identity in the post-war period and its expression in the context of soccer.